- Product

 Tax benefits of EMI option schemes

-Many employers choose to offer EMI schemes instead of other employee share options schemes, due to the tax benefits of EMI.
+Many employers choose to offer EMI schemes instead of other employee share option schemes, due to the fantastic tax benefits.

 Here are the key points you should be aware of regarding the tax benefits of your EMI share options, both for your employees and your business.